 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-I feel their frustration when I fail to give them a satisfying answer.
-Pinning an exact value on American Airlines miles is impossible.
+I can’t give them a satisfying answer because pinning an exact value on American Airlines miles is impossible.

 - This card’s sign-up bonus is worth a visit to the Eiffel Tower